hoodiehq/pouchdb-hoodie-api/README.md

 test:browser:local
 ```

 This will start a local server.
-All tests and coverage will be run at http://localhost:8080/__zuul
+All tests and coverage will be run at [http://localhost:8080/__zuul](http://localhost:8080/__zuul)

+## Contributing

+Have a look at the Hoodie project's [contribution guidelines](https://github.com/hoodiehq/hoodie-dotfiles/blob/master/static/CONTRIBUTING.md).
+If you want to hang out you can join #hoodie-pouch on our [Hoodie Community Slack](http://hood.ie/chat/).